Alex Kirilloff Player Props: Twins vs. Guardians

-Alex Kirilloff -- with a slugging percentage of .276 in his past 10 games, including zero home runs) -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Aaron Civale on the hill, on June 2 at 8:10 PM ET.
+Alex Kirilloff -- with a slugging percentage of .313 in his past 10 games, including zero home runs) -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Logan Allen on the mound, on June 3 at 7:15 PM ET.

-In his most recent appearance, he went 1-for-3 with an RBI against the Guardians.
+He had a one-hit performance in his most recent game (1-for-4) against the Guardians.

 Alex Kirilloff Game Info & Props vs. the Guardians